-When I make my Tuna Cakes with Fresh Tomato Salsa and my Kale and Quinoa Patties I use an egg to help bind the patties together.
 The first time I made Old Bay Salmon Cakes I forgot the egg.
 By the time I noticed it I had already combined the mixture and didn’t want to over-mix, so I left it out.
-The major difference between egg and no egg is density and texture.
+I also tested a batch with an egg.

 - NO EGG: lighter texture, very delicate, can fall apart easily.
 Form the mixture into balls; press together firmly; then flatten into patties